都姫婚

 Takekoma Shrine | Miyagi Prefecture

-Takekoma Shrine has been one of the three major Inari shrines in Japan since ancient times, and is revered as a shrine of great spiritual significance.
+Takekoma Shrine has been one of the three major Inari shrines in Japan since ancient times and is revered as a shrine of great spiritual significance.
 Since ancient times, the shrine has been revered as a "god of fortune" that bestows blessings and good fortune.
-The shrine is the most prestigious and gorgeous in Miyagi Prefecture.
+It is the most prestigious and gorgeous shrine in Miyagi Prefecture.

 Name: Takekoma Shrine